Nourin04/Medical-Chatbot-with-Image-Analyzer/README.md

 # 🧠 AI Doctor: Medical Chatbot with Image Analyzer

-A powerful AI-powered medical assistant built with **Streamlit** and **GROQ’s LLaMA 3.2 Vision Models**, capable of analyzing uploaded medical images (like X-rays, MRIs) and answering questions related to them.
+A powerful AI-powered medical assistant built with **Streamlit** and **GROQ’s LLaMA 3.2 Vision Models**, capable of analyzing uploaded medical images and answering questions related to them.